An inverse boundary value problem for the inhomogeneous porous medium equation: Introduction

 The result presented in this paper fits into a series of other works on inverse boundary value problems for nonlinear equations.
 In fact, our method resembles the ``second linearization'' approach that has been used in the past for (non-degenerate) elliptic and parabolic semilinear and quasilinear problems.
 We list here some of the important papers in this field.
-For semilinear equations, examples include \cite{FO}, \cite{I1}, \cite{IN}, \cite{IS}, \cite{KU}, \cite{KU2}, \cite{LLLS1}, \cite{LLLS2}, \cite{S2}.
+For semilinear equations, examples include \cite{CaKi}, \cite{ChKi}, \cite{FO}, \cite{I1}, \cite{IN}, \cite{IS}, \cite{KiUh}, \cite{KU}, \cite{KU2}, \cite{LLLS1}, \cite{LLLS2}, \cite{S2}.
 For quasilinear equations, not in divergence form, see \cite{I2}.
 For quasilinear equations in divergence form see \cite{CF1}, \cite{CF2}, \cite{CFKKU}, \cite{CK}, \cite{CNV}, \cite{EPS}, \cite{HS}, \cite{KN}, \cite{MU}, \cite{Sh}, \cite{S1}, \cite{S3}, \cite{SuU}, (also \cite{C} for quasilinear time-harmonic Maxwell systems).

 Results for degenerate equations, such as the PME, are quite few.
 Examples would include the following works for the weighted p-Laplace equation, \mbox{$\nabla\cdot(a(x)|\nabla u|^{p-2}\nabla u)=0$}, which is a degenerate elliptic quasilinear PDE: \cite{BKS}, \cite{B}, \cite{BHKS}, \cite{GKS}, \cite{BIK}, \cite{KW}.
 Note that uniqueness in the inverse boundary value problem for the coefficient $a$ in this equation, without additional assumptions such as monotonicity (as in \cite{GKS}), has not yet been shown.

-To the best of our knowledge, this paper is the first such result for a degenerate parabolic or elliptic quasilinear PDE.
+To the best of our knowledge, this paper has provided the first unconstrained uniqueness result for a degenerate parabolic or elliptic quasilinear PDE.
+After the first version of this work has been made available, a second paper \cite{CGU} on inverse boundary value problems for the PME, by some of the same authors, has been published.
+In that work uniqueness is obtained with an arbitrarily small time of observation $T$.
+There is however a crucial difference: while in Theorem \ref{thm-inverse} we only need to work with bounded boundary data, for the analogous result in \cite{CGU} arbitrarily large boundary data is required.
+We conjecture that finite speed of propagation is the reason for this difference: one may ensure that the solutions generated by boundary data probe the whole domain either by waiting an infinite amount of time, or (seeing that larger Barenblatt solutions propagate faster) by increasing the size of the data/solutions.

+Finally, we would like to comment briefly on the related inverse problem for the {\it fast diffusion equation}, i.e. the equation \eqref{eq} with $0<m<1$.
+One expects, since finite speed of propagation phenomena do not occur, that the inverse boundary value problem should be easier to solve in this case.
+Indeed, we can give here a sketch of how the inverse boundary value problem for the fast diffusion equation may be reduced to a known result.
+As for the PME, one starts with the change of function $v(t,x)=u(t,x)^m$, which puts the equation in the form